tls-attacker/We-Really-Need-to-Talk-About-Session-Tickets/README.md

 The section *Manipulation* covers the behaviour when indusing bitflips into the ticket.
 Several behaviors are pre-classified:

-- `A`: The ticket was accepted.
+- `A`: The modified ticket was accepted.
+The authenticity of the ticket was hence not verified (completely).
-- `\#`: The ticket was accepted, but keymaterial unknown to the scanner was used.
-That is, the server recovered some corrupted key material from the ticket.
+- `\#`: The modified ticket was accepted, but keymaterial unknown to the scanner was used.
+That is, the server recovered some corrupted key material from the modified ticket.
-- `_`: The ticket was rejected and a normal handshake was performed. **This is the expected good behavior.** This should be the case if the authenticity of the ticket is properly ensured.
+- `_`: The modified ticket was rejected and a normal handshake was performed. **This is the expected good behavior.** This should be the case if the authenticity of the ticket is properly ensured.
 - All other charachters are explained in the output.

 Further down is a subsection *Padding Oracle* which contains details stating at which position the oracle was found.
 This also includes the recovered plaintext, as well as what value was XOR-ed at which position to recover this value.
+For example, `0303 (XOR 0101@16)` means that the last two bytes of the plaintext are `0303`.
+This was determined by XOR-ing `0101` with an offset of 16 from the back and observing that the server's behavior.

-Further down is a summary of the observed behavior difference per offset (when modifying the last byte).
+This behavior is summarized further down for each offset (when modifying the last byte).
 Note that multiple offsets might show different behavior, but not all are necessarily a valid padding oracle vulnerability.
 This is internally verified by trying to recover the second byte.
 As the overall result is `TRUE`, this second byte was found.

 ![Details about missing authentication and padding oracle vulnerability](img/padding_oracle.png)